iaanimashaun/iaanimashaun/README.md

 <pre>
-- Engineer at Heart, Highly Motivated, Problem Solver and a Self Starter
+- Highly Motivated, Problem Solver and a Self Starter
-- Armed with Creativity and Technical Prowess, Find Joy in Tackling Challenges Head-on
+- Armed with Creativity and Technical Prowess
+- Find Joy in Tackling Challenges Head-on
 - Overcome Challenges with Unwavering Determination
 - Driving Force Behind Implementing, Managing and Breathing Life into Diverse Projects
 - Embodies the Spirit of Continuous Learning and Growth